bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 LR of 1e-3 normally is not a good option and 1e-5 & 5e-4 normally worked better

+## FUTURE WORK

+In future works I will try to run other networkds (resnet, densenet, googlenet) and losses (triple loss, constractive loss).
+Another improve according with last class (june 27th) recomendations to arrive better to global minimum I will try to rerun the best combinations with pure SGD, as it seems to be slower but with better results.

 ## DEMO

 In order to check the results in a real example we add a piece of code at the testing funcion where two pairs of images are shown in real time.
 The row of the output corresponds allways to different persons, the second pair correpond to the same person.
 The model tryes to predict whether te person is the same or not.
 So if in the first row it predicts "Not the same person" this is correct, if in the second row ir predicts "The same person" then it is correct too.